dtheofilopoulos/Magnetix/README.md

 Transmission remote is required for this to work.
 If successful, torrent.db will be truncated.

 # Cronjob
-You can then add the script to a cronjob and let the magic happen.
+You can then add the script to a cronjob (i.e. every five minutes) and let the magic happen.

-i.e. */5    *      *      *      *      /pathtoscript/eztv.py &>/dev/null;
+*/5    *      *      *      *      /pathtoscript/eztv.py

-if you want to run the program every five minutes.